christianadriano/STIGS-Artifact/README.md

-Follow the steps to re-use STIG Simulator in your environment:
+Follow the steps to re-use STIG Simulator in your environment: (Recommended: PyCharm tool)

 For Default Interference Scenario: {Tea Shop & Book Shop & Sock Shop}